 “We’re doing you a favor.”

 “Oh, no.” She shook her head.
 “No, gentlemen, you’re doing yourselves a favor by taking these cases.
 One, they’re murders, and nothing redeems an officer in the eyes of his fellows like catching a murderer.
-Two, they’re mostly cold, so you’ll have plenty to do and no need to bother your chief.
+Two, they’re mostly cold, so you’ll have plenty to do and no need to bother your captain.
 And three?”
 She tapped one finger against the cardboard box on her desk.
 “These were all being personally investigated by Detective Newberry.
 The chance of any of these cases making it to a conviction is next to none if they stay in-house.
 You, as the people who caught Newberry, have the best shot at convincing a jury that you’re unbiased, if it comes to that.”

 “What kind of murders?”
 I asked.

-Chief Singh’s lips thinned.
+Captain Singh’s lips thinned.
 “Bad ones.
 Possibly serial killers, although any links between the victims are few and far between, or possibly individual vendettas.
 There was a task force on it for a while, but due to time constraints, they were unable to continue their work.
 Major Cases is down to half capacity right now—”